Angola: Rare Endemics and More Set Departure Tour Report, June 2025

 African Spotted Creeper showed incredibly well.

-Following lunch, we headed down the roadin the opposite direction from before.
-It was fairly quiet, nevertheless, the group connected with a pair of Souza’s Shrikes.
-Back in the car we headed to another miombo patch.
-Along the way we made a stop in a grassy valley and this proved successful as we added Black-and-rufous Swallow, Copper Sunbird, Bocage’s Sunbird and had more views of Black-collared Bulbul.At the miombo stop, we added a few more widespread species such as Brubru, Dusky and Pale Flycatcher.Another brief stop on a bridge en route to our hotel added a number of species including Purple Roller, Schalow’s Turaco, Brown Firefinch, Oustalet’s Sunbird and Pearl-breasted Swallow.
+Following lunch, we headed down the road in the opposite direction from before.
+It was fairly quiet, nevertheless, the group connected with a pair of highly desired Souza’s Shrikes, which showed very well.
+Back in the vehicle we headed to another miombo patch.
+Along the way we made a stop in a grassy valley and this proved successful as we added Black-and-rufous Swallow, Copper Sunbird, Bocage’s Sunbird and had more views of Black-collared Bulbul.
+At the miombo stop, we added a few more widespread species such as Brubru, Dusky Flycatcher and Pale Flycatcher.
+Another brief stop on a bridge en route to our hotel added a number of species, including Purple Roller, Schalow’s Turaco, Brown Firefinch, Oustalet’s Sunbird and Pearl-breasted Swallow.

 Day 10, 2nd March 2025.
-Namba Mountains, Vehicle Drama and Great Birds!
+Namba Mountains, vehicle drama and great birds!

+We started off with the earliest day so far for the trip.
+We were on the road by 4:30am because Mt.
+Namba was about a four hour long drive away.
 Along the way we made a quick stop where we were treated to close up views of a pair of Angola Larks.
 There were also some Sooty Chats, Red-capped Larks and Plain-backed Pipits in the area.

 Angola birding report

-Angola Lark was a great find on the way to Mt Namba.
+Angola Lark was a great find on the way to Mt.
+Namba.

-Eventually, at about noon, we decided to walk to the forest.
-It took a lot of time, and soon became an incredibly tough march up the mountain, to reach a patch of forest.
-We battled our way through very thick vegetation with no paths whatsoever.
 The sun was blistering and this was certainly one of the most physically tough days of the trip.
 Thankfully, we were rewarded with some great birds.
-On the way up, the group connected with Angola Waxbill and very distant views of Huambo Cisticola.We eventually made it up to a nice patch of forest.
-Soon we got onto Western Tinkerbird, African Hill Babbler, Gray Apalis, White-tailed Blue Flycatcher, Dusky Twinspot and African Yellow Warbler.
+On the way up, the group connected with Angola Waxbill and very distant views of Huambo Cisticola.
+We eventually made it up to a nice patch of forest.
+Soon we got onto Western Tinkerbird, African Hill Babbler, Grey Apalis, White-tailed Blue Flycatcher, Dusky Twinspot and African Yellow Warbler.

 Day 11, 3rd July 2025.
-Mount Moco and Miombo Birding
+Mount Moco and more miombo birding

-We had another early start because we were heading for Mt Moco.
+We had another early start because we were heading for Mt.
+Moco.
 Here we wanted to get some of the localized montane specials in the bag.
 Upon arrival at the village we asked the chief for permission to head up into the lower forest.
 On our way up to the forest, at the edge of the village, we saw Village Indigobird, interestingly, it was mimicking Dusky Twinspot.

 We started our birding near a nursery that has been set up for a reforestation project.
-It was a little quiet, nevertheless, we got Cabanis’s Greenbul and Black-throated Wattle-eye.
+It started off a little quiet, nevertheless, we got Cabanis’s Greenbul and Black-throated Wattle-eye.
 We continued out onto the edge of the forest, where we could look down onto the forest patch.
 This proved successful and we added some fantastic birds, including Black-chinned Weaver, Anchieta’s Sunbird, Schalow’s Turaco, Red-throated Wryneck and Black-backed Barbet.
-We managed to see Wing-snapping, Wailing and Huambo Cisticola in the surrounding rocky grass slopes.
+We managed to see Wing-snapping, Wailing and Huambo Cisticolas in the surrounding rocky grass slopes.

-We headed back to the car and drove down to some miombo for lunch and to rest for an hour or so, with some napping on the grass or in the vehicle.
+We headed back to the vehicle and drove down to some miombo for lunch and to rest for an hour or so, with some folks napping on the grass or in the vehicle.
 After that we tried to track down more miombo specials.
-The first miombo patch started off quiet but suddenly took a turn when we were getting back into the vehicle.
+The first miombo patch started off quietly but suddenly took a turn when we were getting back into the vehicle.
 Anchieta’s Barbet, Woodland Pipit, Yellow-bellied Hyliota and Green-capped Eremomela, amongst others, suddenly filled the woodland around us.
 Once that bird party had settled, we moved down to a second patch of miombo, where we had great success.
-Walking along a footpath we found a party that contained two specials, namely Black-necked Eremomela and Miombo Wren-Warbler.
+Walking along a footpath we found a bird party that contained two specials, namely Black-necked Eremomela and Miombo Wren-Warbler.
 We also had Red-headed Weaver, White-fronted Bee-eater and Red-capped Crombec, amongst others.

 Angola birding report